alpsteam/autonomous-labs/lab-2/lab-2.md

 chmod u+x src/main/resources/oci_cli_setup.sh
 ./src/main/resources/oci_cli_setup.sh
 ```
-and enter all the necessary OCIDs.
-Hit `Enter` a couple of time to generate a new keypair without password.
+and hit `Enter` to choose the standard location for the OCI CLI config.
+Afterwards enter all the necessary OCIDs.
+You can choose `eu-frankfurt-1` as region.
+Then, hit `Enter` a couple of time to generate a new keypair in the standard location without password.
 Add the public key you get as output from the script as API key in OCI console.

 Copy the public key.